KMoszczyc/Sentiment-Predictor-CNN/README.md

 `{
-    "text": ["The pancakes were out of this world, I've never eating something so tasty in my life"] }`
+    "text": ["The pancakes were out of this world, I've never eaten something so tasty in my life"] }`

 response: `[{"prediction":1.0,"probability":0.9649505019}]`